Politics of Israel: Political conditions

 Golda Meir, Prime Minister of Israel from 1969 to 1974, once joked that "in Israel, there are 3 million prime ministers".
 The particular version of proportional representation used, in which the whole country is a single constituency, encourages the formation of a large number of political parties, many with very specialized platforms, and often advocating the tenets of particular interest groups.
 The prevalence of similar seat totals among the largest parties means that the smaller parties can have strong influence disproportionate to their size.
 Due to their ability to act as kingmakers, the smaller parties often use this status to block legislation or promote their own agenda, even contrary to the manifesto of the larger party in office.

 The 2013 Freedom in the World annual survey and report by U.S.-based Freedom House, which attempts to measure the degree of democracy and political freedom in every nation, ranked Israel as the Middle East and North Africa's only free country.
 (However, the organization's 2015 and 2016 reports also listed Tunisia as free.)

+According to Ilan Pappé, the division between left and right in Israeli politics is distinct from global norms.
+In Israel the term "left" or "Zionist left" primarily relates to attitudes toward the Arab–Israeli conflict, especially regarding Palestine.
+The leftist stance involves a willingness to compromise on territories occupied since the Six-Day War and a commitment to secular democratic values.